yonasBSD/forgejo/docs/unsure-where-to-put/threat_analysis_star_activity.md

 1. **Script Kiddies**: Boored teens, willing to do some illigal without deep knowlege of tech details but broad knowlege across internet discussions.
 Able to do some bash / python scripting.
 2. **Experienced Hacker**: Hacker with deep knowlege.
+3. **OpenSource Promoter**:

 ### Threat

 1. Script Kiddi sends a Star Activity containing an attack actor url `http://attacked.target/very/special/path` in place of actor.
 Our repository server sends an `get Person Actor` request to this url.
 The attacked target gets DenialdOffServices.
 We loose CPU & reputation.
 2. Experienced hacker sends a Star Activity containing an actor url pointing to an evil forgejo instance.
 Our repository server sends an `get Person Actor` request to this instance and get a person having sth. like  `; drop database;` in its name.
 If our server tries to create a new user out of this persion, the db might be droped.
+3. OpenSource Promoter sends Star Activities having not authorized Person Actors.
+The Actors listed as stargazer migth get angry about this, we loose reputation.
+4. Experienced Hacker records activities sent and replays some of them.
+Without order of activities (i.e. timestamp) we can not decide wether we should execute the activity again.
+If activity is Unstar Activity we might loose stars.
+4. Experienced Hacker records activities sends a massive amount of activities which leads to new user storage.
+Our instance might get off service.

 ### DREAD-Score